Biographers and critics: Julien Tiersot (1857-1936)

 Tiersot’s second contribution came in the form of a lengthy series of articles, some 127 in all, published in the journal Le Ménestrel between 1904 and 1911 (a full listing of these may be found on a separate page on this site).
 The majority of these (117) were grouped in a series entitled Berlioziana, the largest part of which was published between 1904 and 1906, and a second smaller group between 1909 and 1911.
 In addition Tiersot published in the same journal between 1909 and 1911 a smaller number of articles (10) on Berlioz that were outside the main body of Berlioziana.
 The series as a whole constitutes a major contribution to Berlioz studies, but unfortunately all these articles in Le Ménestrel were never collected in book form.
 As a result they are less widely known and read than they deserve to be, and to remedy this we have published for the first time the whole series complete on this site.

 Tiersot’s third major contribution to Berlioz studies was to undertake for the first time what was intended to be a complete edition of the composer’s correspondence.
 Hitherto separate volumes had been published: a volume of letters covering much of the composer’s life appeared first (Daniel Bernard, ed.
 Correspondance inédite de Berlioz, 1879), followed a few years later by a volume which contained many of the letters addressed by Berlioz to his lifelong friend Humbert Ferrand (Charles Gounod, ed.
 Lettres intimes, 1882), and the centenary year brought about the publication in Germany of the letters to Princess Carolyne Sayn-Wittgenstein (La Mara, ed.
 Briefe von Hector Berlioz an die Fürstin Carolyne Sayn-Wittgenstein, 1903).
 In addition many letters were published piecemeal in various journals and articles (for example, the letters to various Russian correspondents published in 1882 by Octave Fouque in chapter 2 of Les Révolutionnaires de la musique first appeared in the form of articles in Le Ménestrel between February and April 1880).
 Tiersot undertook to take into account already published letters and he also incorporated a large amount of previously unpublished texts.
 Three volumes were eventually published by Calmann-Lévy in Paris.
-These were entitled: Les Années romantiques 1819-1842 (1904), Le Musicien errant 1842-1852 (1919) and Au Milieu du chemin 1852-1855 (1930).
+These were entitled: Les Années romantiques 1819-1842 (1904 - see the review by Adolphe Jullien), Le Musicien errant 1842-1852 (1919 - see the review by Adolphe Jullien) and Au Milieu du chemin 1852-1855 (1930).
 Unfortunately Tiersot did not live to complete the undertaking, but the project was eventually resumed thanks the dedicated advocacy of Thérèse Husson and led in time to the publication of eight volumes of the Correspondance Générale d’Hector Berlioz between 1972 and 2003.
 A supplementary volume entitled Nouvelles lettres de Berlioz, de sa famille, de ses contemporains appeared in 2016.